rezl/SubmissionStatementBot/README.md

 Login into your primary Reddit account which moderates your subreddit.
 Go to https://old.reddit.com/r/YOURSUBREDDIT/about/moderators/ and invite the bot to become a moderator with full permissions.
 Log back into the bot’s accounts and accept the invitation.
-Go here https://old.reddit.com/prefs/apps/ and select ‘Create and app’ Type a name for your app and choose ‘script’.
+Go to https://old.reddit.com/prefs/apps/ and select ‘Create and app’ Type a name for your app and choose ‘script’.
 Write a short description of what your bot will be doing.
 Set the 'about' URI to your Github Repo URL.